moov-io/watchman/docs/config.md

 [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (Term Frequency–Inverse Document Frequency) is a technique used to measure the importance of a word in a corpus.
 Less frequent words are more important.

 By default Watchman does not employ TF-IDF, but it can be enabled and configured with the following environmental variables.
+When enabled, term weights for indexed entities are computed once at list refresh and attached to each entity; query weights are computed once per search.

 | Environmental Variable | Description                                                                                                    | Default |
 |------------------------|----------------------------------------------------------------------------------------------------------------|---------|